Resources

 We recommend installing Anaconda as it will install Python and also install other regularly used packages for scientific computing and data science.
 It will also help make sure all your packages remain compatible with one another.
 Much of the functionality of Python, like R, Matlab, and other languages, comes from the packages.

-Anaconda takes a fair amount of space on the disk and time to install, so if you have an older computer with limited disk space or have a limited internet connection, you should consider lighter weight options such as Miniconda.
+Anaconda takes a fair amount of space on the disk and time to install, so if you have an older computer with limited disk space or a limited internet connection, you should consider lighter-weight options such as Miniconda.

 Learning to program in Python